parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

 Parkinson’s itself can cause fatigue and sleepiness, and fatigue may be an early symptom.
 In addition, drugs used in Parkinson’s can cause sleepiness.
 Tiredness can also occur when the medication wears off.
 This is noticed before the next dose is due.

 Another common cause of fatigue or tiredness are stress or feeling low, which can impact on sleep.
-See our page on _Low Mood and Anxiety_.
+See our page on <a href="/information/managing-symptoms/low-mood" class="internal-link">Low Mood</a> and <a href="/information/managing-symptoms/anxiety" class="internal-link">Anxiety</a>.
 Sleep problems due to other causes can also impact on daytime tiredness.
-See the page on _Sleep disturbances_.
+See the page on <a href="/information/managing-symptoms/sleep" class="internal-link">Sleep Disturbances</a>.

 Less common causes of fatigue include some medical problems such as anaemia, diabetes or thyroid problems.